Western Polynesian tropical moist forests: Flora

 Native vegetation on the wetter islands is principally tropical moist forest, with shrub and herbaceous plant communities in rocky areas and shoreline areas exposed to salt spray.
-Characteristic canopy trees include Pisonia grandis up to 25 meters high, Cordia subcordata, and Tournefortia argentea in single-species or mixed stands, with Calophyllum inophyllum, Pandanus tectorius, Hernandia nymphaeifolia, Ficus tinctoria, and Guettarda speciosa.
-Understory plants include the shrubs Suriana maritima and Pemphis acidula, the fern Asplenium nidus, and the vine Ipomoea tuba.
+Characteristic canopy trees include Pisonia grandis up to 25 meters high, Cordia subcordata, and Heliotropium arboreum in single-species or mixed stands, with Calophyllum inophyllum, Pandanus tectorius, Hernandia nymphaeifolia, Ficus tinctoria, and Guettarda speciosa.
+Understory plants include the shrubs Suriana maritima and Pemphis acidula, the fern Asplenium nidus, and the vine Ipomoea violacea.
 Forests are interspersed with areas of Scaevola taccada and Morinda citrifolia scrub.

-The drier islands are covered with low plants, including sparse grassland dominated by Lepturus repens, the creepers Portulaca spp., Sida fallax, and Sesuvium portulacastrum, the grass Eragrostis whitneyi, and occasionally the shrubs Cordia subcordata, Abutilon asiaticum, Suriana maritima, Pemphis acidula, and Tribulus cistoides.
+The drier islands are covered with low plants, including sparse grassland dominated by Lepturus repens, the creepers Portulaca spp., Sida fallax, and Sesuvium portulacastrum, the grass Eragrostis paupera, and occasionally the shrubs Cordia subcordata, Abutilon indicum, Suriana maritima, Pemphis acidula, and Tribulus cistoides.

 The flora is mostly of widespread coastal Indo-Pacific species, with relatively few endemic species.

 Fauna

 The native vertebrates are mostly seabirds, who roost in large numbers on many of the islands.
-The only forest birds are the Pacific pigeon (Ducula pacifica), a year-round resident, and the migratory long-tailed cuckoo (Urodynamis taitensis), which winters in the tropical Pacific and breeds in New Zealand during the spring and summer.
+The only forest birds are the Pacific imperial pigeon (Ducula pacifica), a year-round resident, and the migratory Pacific long-tailed cuckoo (Urodynamis taitensis), which winters in the tropical Pacific and breeds in New Zealand during the spring and summer.
 There are no native non-marine mammals or amphibians.

 Polynesian rat (Rattus exulans) and house cats have been introduced to several islands, and prey heavily on native birds.
-Banded rails (Hypotaenidia philippensis) from Fiji have recently colonized Niulakita in Tuvalu.
+Buff-banded rails (Hypotaenidia philippensis) from Fiji have recently colonized Niulakita in Tuvalu.